TheNoobInventor/lidarbot/README.md

 The `joy_node` parameter, `deadzone`, specifies the amount a joystick has to be moved for it to be [considered to be away from the center](https://github.com/ros-drivers/joystick_drivers/blob/ros2/joy/README.md).
 This parameter is normalized between -1 and 1.
 A value of `0.25` indicates that the joytsick has to be moved 25% of the way to the edge of an axis's range before that axis will output a non-zero value.

-The `deadzone` parameter should be tuned to suit the performance of one's game controller.
+The `deadzone` parameter should be tuned to suit the performance of user's game controller.

 #### Twist mux